rozcestník;

 intro:

-- the ascend of Weissmies is one the more easy among the Valais 4000enders (it's a bit easier than the climb to the neighbour peak of Lagginhorn)
+- the ascent of Weissmies is one the easier among Valais 4000enders (bit easier than the climb on the neighbouring Lagginhorn)

-- during the high season one has to count with full hut a other teams on the way (as on nearly every Valais 4000+ peak)
+- during high season, one has to count with full hut and other teams on the way (as on nearly every Valais 4000+ peak)

-- the waking-up time at Almageller Hut is around 4AM
+- the wake-up time at Almageller Hut is around 4AM

 •